 The LRC allows students to access a range of books and media.
 There are also computers situated in the LRC for students to use.
-The LRC is open to students from 8am each day and until 5pm on Monday, Tuesday, Wednesday and Thursdays, and 4pm on Fridays.
+The LRC is open to students from 8am each day and until 5pm on Monday and Thursdays.